4 Easy & Proven Steps to Reach Your Goals in 2019

 Repetitive tasks and habits keep a mind continuously focused on the particular task at hand.
 For example, if your New Year’s resolution is to lose weight, set out workout clothes the night before your morning run.
 Believe it or not, some people even sleep in their workout clothes.

-On cold winter mornings, I sometimes struggle to leave my comfortable and cozy Sleep Number 360 Smart Bed.
+On cold winter mornings, I sometimes struggle to leave my bed.
 When this happens, I remember a trick from fellow motivational speaker Mel Robbins who also understands the power of sleep.
-After a good nights rest she treats her wake-up like a space shuttle launch.
+After a good night’s rest, she wakes up like a space shuttle launch.
 Specifically, she counts down…5, 4, 3, 2, 1…and launches out of bed just like a rocket.

 An easy win for me is scheduling 30 minutes on my calendar to use the Duolingo Spanish Language Learning App.
 Or, to ensure I’m well rested, I give myself a set bedtime like I give my Kindergartner.